 Talk about a massive photography website mistake!
 I hate to break it to you, but pretty photos do not speak for themselves when asking clients to shell out the big bucks.
 That doesn’t mean that you shouldn’t have a homepage that features your best photos (you absolutely should do that!).
 But from an SEO and a client-first perspective, your homepage needs to at least have the following words:

-- Who you are: your name and your business name at minimum, but bonus points go out to photographers who feature a mini about me
+- Who you are: your name and your business name at a minimum, but bonus points go out to photographers who feature a mini about me

 - What you do: photography, duh!
 But also the types of photography you do (weddings, seniors, families, business).